02Rusty/malugri-mobile/README.md

 This is an implementation of Malugri for iOS devices, using [EZAudio](https://github.com/syedhali/EZAudio) library backend for audio playback, and AVFoundation for conversion features.

 ## Building
+### NOTICE
+Please use homebrew ruby to install this as it caused me less issues on downgrading ruby dependencies.
 ### Dependencies
 This project uses CocoaPods to ship dependencies.
 If you don't have it installed, you can visit https://cocoapods.org/#install for information on that.
 Then, in your project folder run
 ```